MERCorg/merc/CONTRIBUTING.md

 Source code documentation can be found at the Github [pages](https://mercorg.github.io/merc/index.html), and more general documentation can be found in the `doc` directory.
 See `doc/TESTING.md` for more information on how to run the tests.
+Unless you explicitly state otherwise, any contribution you make to this project will be licensed under the same license as the project.

 ## Formatting